ValheKouneli/Reversi/README.md

 Command line Java application that let's you play the game of Reversi (also known as Othello) against computer.

-## Current known bugs (27.3.2018)
+## Current known bugs (6.4.2018)

-* At least AI can somehow play on top of another piece at least in some situations?!?!
+* My interpretation of the game rules might differ from the official rules.
+If either player can not play, the game ends.

-## TODO
+## TODO (at least)

-* Make lots and lots of unit tests especially for ReversiHelper
+* UI
-* Make ReversiHelper methods all use one general reverse method
+* More unit tests
-* Make ReversiHelper functions have an option to turn or to nor turn pieces at the same time (so when checking move legality, we don't have to copy board)
+* Better heuristic for analyzing the current board situation